pabhishek09/node-boilerplate/README.md

 ## Running the application locally
 ### As a docker container
-Run `docker up --build` to run the application in development mode
+Run `docker-compose -f docker-compose.yml -f docker-compose-dev.yml up --build` to run the application in development mode with live reload on the client side on port 3000
 ### Natively without docker
 Run `npm run dev` to run the application

 ## Deploying application

 ### As a docker container
+Run `docker-compose up --build` to run the application as a docker container
 ### Node application without containers
+Run `npm start` to run the application
 ## Scheme of things -

 - Add ping endpoint & example users validation - `done`